sqids/sqids-dotnet/README.md

 #### Custom Blocklist:

-Sqids comes with a large default blocklist which will ensure that common cruse words and such never appear anywhere in your IDs.
+Sqids comes with a large default blocklist which will ensure that common curse words and such never appear anywhere in your IDs.
 You can add extra items to this default blocklist like so:

 ```cs